fivexl/terraform-aws-ec2-spot-price/README.md

 # AWS EC2 Spot Price Terraform module
 An easy way to always have a fresh Spot Instance price
-Set the instance type and its family (Linux/UNIX or ) specify the type of instance and its family.
-Linux / Windows.
+Set the instance type and its family (Linux/UNIX or Windows)

 ## Amazon EC2 Pricing
 - [On-Demand](https://aws.amazon.com/ec2/pricing/on-demand/)